ecnuliuyang/NonigNonprobSamp/README.md

 To reproduce analyses of the ESPACOV survey data in Liu et al. (2024), we present the corresponding code as follows.

-+ Code to summarize the descriptions of variables
++ Code to summarize the data sets

 library(NonigNonprobSamp)